-If an institution has a current MPA or FWA with the DHHS Office for Human Research Protections, submit a letter with the following protocol information: (a) Assurance number, (b) risk level that the IRB classified the protocol (no greater than minimal risk or greater than minimal risk), (c) date of IRB approval, and (d) next continuing review date.
+If an institution has a current MPA or Cooperative Projects Assurance (CPA) with the DHHS Office for Human Research Protections, submit a letter with the following protocol information: (a) MPA number, (b) risk level that the IRB classified the protocol (no greater than minimal risk or greater than minimal risk), (c) date of IRB approval, and (d) next continuing review date.
 This letter must be on official, institutional letterhead stationary and signed by the chairperson of the IRB that approved the protocol.

-If the institution does not have a current MPA or FWA with the Office for Human Research Protections, a FWA must be obtained, or a written Assurance of Compliance must be filed with the Human Subjects Protection Branch of the Office of the Deputy Chief of Staff for Regulatory Compliance and Quality.
+If the institution does not have a current MPA or CPA with the Office for Human Research Protections, a written Assurance of Compliance must be filed with the Human Subjects Protection Branch of the Office of the Deputy Chief of Staff for Regulatory Compliance and Quality.
 The obligation to obtain an assurance can be found in 32 CFR 219.103.

 There are four requirements for a DOD SPA that must be submitted to the Human Subjects Protection Branch.
 The first is to complete a DOD SPA application.
-For studies conducted outside of the United States, the international version of the SPA application should be completed.
-These applications can be found at https://mrmc.detrick.army.mil/crprcqhspd.asp.
+This application can be found at https://mrmc.detrick.army.mil/crprcqhspd.asp.

-The second requirement is to provide a table of the IRB membership with the credentials (e.g. M.D., Ph.D., etc.) of each member with his/her affiliation with the institute and the role fulfilled on the IRB (e.g. chairperson, alternate, scientist, etc.).
+The second requirement is to provide a table of the IRB membership with the credentials (e.g. M.D., Ph.D., etc.) of each member with his or her affiliation with the institute and the role fulfilled on the IRB (e.g. chairperson, alternate, scientist, etc.).
 An example of this table is provided in the SPA application.

 The third requirement is to provide short CVs or biographical sketches of all of the IRB members.
 These CVs are used to verify qualifications of the IRB members.
 The last requirement is to provide the written policies and procedures for conducting its initial and continuing review of research that are used by the IRB as outlined in 32 CFR 219.103.
 The SPA number will be issued after the protocol is approved by the HSRRB.